icgicj/ChristianIT/README.md

 ### **Christian Allen, Student in 1025 Summer 2023**

-[IT1025.png](https://new.express.adobe.com/id/urn:aaid:sc:US:f6e703ed-ffc7-5d34-a4c2-1a5c6b6477cc) - Temperory business logo idea - A bunch of stars with the lettering CY2K
+[IT1025.png](https://new.express.adobe.com/id/urn:aaid:sc:US:f6e703ed-ffc7-5d34-a4c2-1a5c6b6477cc) - Temporary business logo idea - A bunch of stars with the lettering CY2K

 [DecisionFlowchart.pdf](https://github.com/icgicj/ChristianIT/blob/main/DecisionFlowchart.pdf) - A flowchart made with a fixed number and a second number to determine which number would be bigger.